-IMPORTANT: Students using the 50% extended time EL support receive extended time on the entire assessment.
+IMPORTANT: Students using the time and one-half EL support receive extended time on the entire assessment.

 Refer to your state department of education for information about state-allowed accommodations.
 Refer to the NAR for additional information on testing these students.